-Joint Preliminary Damage Assessment (PDA): typically occurs 2-3 weeks following the event, takes 3-5 days to complete depending upon the extent of damages
+Joint Preliminary Damage Assessment (PDA): typically occurs 2-3 weeks following the event, takes 3-5 days to complete depending upon the extent of damages damages reported.

-A joint PDA, also known as Loss Verification, is conducted when the initial damage assessment indicates per-capita thresholds for Public Assistance or Individual Assistance grants have been met.
-State OEM and FEMA jointly conduct the PDA with Larimer County, visiting and assessing damages reported.
 FEMA uses the information from the PDA to decide whether a presidential disaster declaration is warranted.
 The PDA also informs further response activities by providing information to local, state and federal responders on unmet needs that may require immediate response, and to forecast staffing levels, space requirements, technical and other resources necessary to ensure proper management of disaster recovery operations.